Omega Marine Chronometer: Introduction

 The watch was introduced to the market in 1974 under calibre 1511, having an unrivalled accuracy of 12 seconds per year thanks to the revolutionary 2.4 MHz quartz circuit. in 1976 the calibre 1516 Marine Chronometer was introduced with smaller case dimensions and altered movement, although performance remained the same, sales began in 1974 and the watch remained in Omega line up until 1978.

-Famous owners of Omega Marine Chronometers have included Jaques Cousteau and Eric Tabarly.
+Famous owners of Omega Marine Chronometers have included Jacques Cousteau and Eric Tabarly.

 Early development

 The first prototypes of the ‘1500 family’ quartz watch (which later developed into the Marine Chronometer) were presented at the Basel Fair in 1970 as calibre 1500, developed by Omega and the Battelle Geneva Research Institute.
 Known as the ‘Elephant’, there are rumored to have been only five examples of this watch made by Omega.